Build-Week-My-Top-Nine/Back-End/README.md

 token: A JSON Web Token

-api/auth/register POST
+# api/auth/register POST

 Expects an object with this format as the request body:

 {
-  "username": "User1",    // required/string/unique
+  "username": "Sam",    // required/string/unique
-  "password": "password", // required/string
+  "password": "25FGT@rt", // required/string
 }
 If any of the required fields are missing, it will reject the request with a 400 HTTP status.